rankedbw/.github/profile/README.md

 - Coming soon™

 ---
-### Store
+### Funding
 Ranked Bedwars relies on generous people like you.
-You can help us in one of the following ways:
+You can support our efforts in one of the following ways:
 - Boost our [Discord server](https://discord.rbw.gg)
 - Check out our [Store](https://store.rbw.gg)